 Even then, we knew that the DJs were a dreadful bunch, interested in only themselves, thinking they were the pop stars when really they were just cringingly embarrassing.

-Pan's People were in the show where the pop videos would be now.
-There'd be a group who wouldn't come on, maybe they were Americans or on tour or too busy, so what were they going to do to illustrate the song?
+Debuting in July 1968, Pan’s People appeared in the show where the pop videos would be now.
+There’d be a group who wouldn’t come on, maybe they were Americans or on tour or too busy, so what were they going to do to illustrate the song?
 TOTP could play the song but what could they do about the visuals?
 Send for Pan.
 So Pan and her People would come on and do a dance.

 And so you’d think of some American soulster who’d be too busy doing Soul Train in America which we knew was a brilliant show, but we never saw it.
 We once saw Bowie doing Young Americans on it and he was brilliant and it was brilliant.
 Top word, brilliant.